RobertAhlin/emx-seeder/README.md

 ### Jupyter Notebook

 The work of taking care of, cleaning and sorting data was made using Jupyter Notebooks.
-I have created five notebook pages to be able to collect, clean a use the data.
+I have created six notebook pages to be able to collect, clean, use and visualize the data.
 - The first notebook page is just about collecting the data from CSV-files clean the a bit and then save the dataframes as new CSV-files.
 ![Jupyter notebook page one.](readmefiles/jupyter_notebook_01.jpg)